 The traditional solution to local crop failures has been to buy crops grown elsewhere.
 Canada is fortunate in having enough wealth to make this possible—under current conditions.
 But crop failures may also occur outside of Canada in regions essential to our food security.
 For instance, California is a primary source of fruits and vegetables for Canada.
 The severe drought the state experienced from 2012 to 2016 caused an estimated economic loss of $US45 billion and the loss of more than 21,000 agricultural jobs (National Geographic, no date) and the drought appears to have returned in 2021 (https://ucsdguardian.org/2021/05/02/drought-returning-to-california/).
 Similar problems have begun to affect crop production in the southern hemisphere, another important source of fruits and vegetables for Canada.
 We may soon be unable to count on these crops if ours fail.

 These water shortages are also a large and growing issue in key American agricultural regions such as the Midwest.
 The Ogallala aquifer (Wikipedia 2020c)—the primary source for irrigation of the U.S. Great Plains corn belt and breadbasket—is heavily overexploited.
-Recent estimates suggest that current rates of consumption will deplete this reservoir within 20 years Since abandoning this land is not feasible, the U.S. will likely try to irrigate the land with water from the Great Lakes (The geography is unfavorable, since watersheds drain downhill into these lakes, and pumping water uphill against gravity would be a very expensive engineering project.
+Recent estimates suggest that current rates of consumption will deplete this reservoir within 20 years.
+Since abandoning this land is not feasible, the U.S. will likely try to irrigate the land with water from the Great Lakes.
+(The geography is unfavorable, since watersheds drain downhill into these lakes, and pumping water uphill against gravity would be a very expensive engineering project.
 Nonetheless, given how aggressively the U.S. subsidizes its agricultural sector, it seems unlikely they wouldn’t subsidize such a project.)
 There’s no short-term risk of draining a body of water as large as the Great Lakes, but large-scale withdrawals will severely damage the lake ecosystems, and will have significant negative effects on the regional climate.

 The U.S. government has badly mismanaged the Colorado River and the associated conflicts over allocation of its water (Gelt 1997); there is no reason to think it would manage the Great Lakes any better.
 Canada negotiated a ban on such bulk water exports more than 2 decades ago (Johansen 2002), but given the magnitude of the potential problem and the traditional American reluctance to be constrained by considerations such as Canadian sovereignty, we need to revisit this issue.